-Agency responsible for implementation of Agency Responsible for Monitoring No. Environmental/Social Issue Mitigation Measures mitigation measures Monitoring Indicators inonitoring. Α. Impacts relating to the deve lopment of multi-purpose irrigation j 01.
+No. Environmental/Social Issue Mitigation Measures Agency responsible for implementation of mitigation measures Monitoring Indicators Agency Responsible for Monitoring A. Impacts relating to the devel 01.
 Envisaged involuntary resettlement risks a.
 Operationalize provisions in the RPFb.
 Compensate PAPs DfWP-MWE Contractors PAPs established and compensation done.
 MoLHUD 02.
 Likely impacts on livelihoods Timely accomplishing of works on schedule.
 Notification of PAPs on the works schedule.
 Compensation for loss of livelihood should be one of the measures to mitigate this impact.
-DfWP-MWE Contractors Works schedule in place CDOs, DEOs MoLHUD DfWP-MWE 03.
-Concerns over inadequate consultation of various stakeholders.
+Ensuring all PAPs including those who may be vulnerable or marginalized are compensated according to the RAP DfWP-MWE Contractors Works schedule in place CDOs, DEOs MoLHUD DfWP-MWE 03.
+Concerns over inadequate consultation of various stakeholders, including vulnerable or marginalized individuals or groups.
 Stakeholder Engagement Plan preparation and implementation.
-DfWP-MWE Contractors SEP in place as well as its implementation schedule.
-CDOs DEOs DfWP-MWE 04.
-Labor influx related social risks. a.
-Offer employment opportunities to locals. b.
-Labor management plans, code of conducts for workers, will mitigate this concern. c.
-Sensitization of communities on employment opportunities.
-Working with area security agencies to curb influx.
-DfWP-MWE Contractors Schedule for sensitization in place.
-Plans in place by security agencies on security in place.
-CDOs, DEOs, MoGLSD 05.
-Potential conflict over water usage. a.
-Water Use Associations to put in measures to ensure Department of Water for Production-MWE Water use Associations in place and operational.
-District and Dept. of Water for Production.
+Using the support of relevant NGOs/CSOs in consultation activities DfWP-MWE Contractors SEP in place as well as its implementation schedule.
+CDOs DEOs DfWP-MWE

-Table 10: Potential risks and mitigation measures associated with the project
+Table 10: Potential risks and mitigation measures associated with the project.